-- On the clutch slave cylinder, remove the protection cap and mount bleeding syringe 4 with an appropriate hose piece on bleeder screw 5. - Only loosen bleeder screw 6 on the clutch slave cylinder to the point where filling is possible.
+- On the clutch slave cylinder, remove the protection cap and mount bleeding syringe 4 with an appropriate hose piece on bleeder screw 5. - Only loosen bleeder screw 6 on the clutch slave cylinder until filling is possible.

-Immediately clean up any brake fluid that has overflowed or spilled with water.
+Use water to immediately clean up any brake fluid that has overflowed or spilled.